 Bruce is an active online-community architect, and is looking to help virtual science organizations build community governance and achieve their promise.
-He is currently the Community Architect of Earth Science Information Partners (ESIP).
+He recently completed a stint as the Community Architect of Earth Science Information Partners (ESIP).

 Bruce is the founder of the New Media Studio and the New Media Research Institute in Santa Barbara.
 Bruce was trained as a social anthropologist and an urban cultural geographer.
 He is skilled in a variety of multimedia authoring tools, and completed the first multimedia dissertation at UC Santa Barbara.
 Through the New Media Studio and the New Media Research Institute, with funding from NASA and the NSF, he and his team realized the goal of bringing new tools and skills to the public to help democratize the technological advantages of the digital revolution.

 Bruce has a wide-ranging academic background in both quantitative and qualitative methodologies and has been active for several years in issues of digital libraries, the use of multimedia in education, and the theory of digital media.
 More recently, his research has turned to the cultural work of open science.
 Bruce has taught at colleges and universities in Japan, and at the University of Pennsylvania and the University of California and has served as the program office manager at Earth Cube, president of the Federation of Earth Science Information Partners, the chair of the DLESE Data Access Working Group, on user working group for SEDAC (Socioeconomic Data and Applications Center) at Columbia University, and as an elected member of the National Science Digital Library Policy Committee.